HydroLynx Technology

 Forward Error Correction (FEC)

-ALERT2 incorporates forward error correction into every transmission.
-The receiving base station can detect and correct errors in a message without requesting a re-transmission — reducing data loss and improving reliability even in poor radio conditions.
+ALERT2 incorporates FEC into every transmission.
+The receiving base station can detect and correct errors in a message without requesting a re-transmission — reducing data loss and improving reliability even in poor radio conditions, when accurate data is needed most.

 Expanded Network Capacity

-Legacy ALERT networks in densely populated regions had nearly exhausted the available 8,192-sensor ID pool, making it impossible to expand networks without costly workarounds.
-ALERT2 expands this to support more than 65,000 complete monitoring sites — future-proofing networks for decades to come.
+Legacy ALERT networks in densely populated regions had nearly exhausted the available 8,192-sensor ID pool, making expansion impossible without costly workarounds.
+ALERT2 supports more than 65,000 complete monitoring sites — future-proofing networks for decades.

 Rich, High-Resolution Data

-Where ALERT was limited to transmitting integer values between 0 and 2,047, ALERT2 supports full engineering-unit values with floating-point precision.
-This means more accurate rainfall totals, more granular water level readings, and richer meteorological data — all of which support better decision-making during flood events.
+Where ALERT was limited to integers between 0 and 2,047, ALERT2 supports full engineering-unit values with floating-point precision — more accurate rainfall totals, more granular water level readings, and richer meteorological data to support better decision-making during flood events.

 Transitioning from ALERT to ALERT2

 One of the most practical advantages of ALERT2 is that agencies do not need to replace their entire network at once.
-ALERT2 is designed with a phased upgrade path in mind.
 ALERT2-compliant encoders can capture legacy ALERT messages and retransmit them in ALERT2 format from existing repeater sites, allowing networks to transition gradually — station by station — according to budget and operational schedules.

 HydroLynx’s ALERT2 Product Line